 Eligibility for exchange is not the same as eligibility for OS-HELP.
 If you intend to take out an OS-HELP loan to support your exchange, you must ensure you meet the OS-HELP eligibility criteria in addition to the exchange eligibility below.
 Check the OS-HELP page for details.

-- Students must be in good academic standing (4.5 GPA and above) for the degree(s) for which they want to go on exchange.
+- Students must have 4.5 GPA or above for the degree(s) for which they want to go on exchange.

 - Some partner institutions require a higher GPA.

 - Only a University of Adelaide GPA for the relevant degree, as published on a University of Adelaide transcript, will be considered.
 GPAs are cumulative, taking into account all study completed in that degree, and cannot be split or averaged.